Desvesque History, Family Crest & Coats of Arms

 The root name, Eveske, means "bishop."
 Interestingly, while few of the family migrated to England after the Norman Conquest, Henry Eveske was listed as living there in the Hundredorum Rolls of 1273.

 Robert Levesque, born in 1645, son of Pierre Levesque and Marie Gaumont, was a carpenter that arrived in New France (Quebec) from Normandy.
 He married Jeanne Le Chevalier in Ange-Gardien, Quebec on 22 April 1679 and together they had six children, three of which were sons that carried on the name Levesque.
 Robert was buried in Rivière-Ouelle, Quebec on 3 September 1699.

 Early History of the Desvesque family

-Another 237 words (17 lines of text) covering the years 1792, 1807, 1809, and 1815 are included under the topic Early Desvesque History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Desvesque research.
+Another 192 words (14 lines of text) covering the years 1792, 1807, 1809, and 1815 are included under the topic Early Desvesque History in all our PDF Extended History products and printed products wherever possible.

 Desvesque Spelling Variations

 One can encounter great variation in the spelling of French surnames; in part, as spelling, and the spelling names was not yet standardized during the early development of the written French language.
 Later, there was much branching and movement of families, and spellings would change according to region.
 Variations of the name Desvesque include Levesque, Lévesque, Levecke, Levek, Leveque, Lévèque, Lavesque, Levèque, Levesques, Levecque, Levecques, Lavecque, Levècque, Lévèque, Levéque and many more.